jupyter/docker-stacks/README.md

 - `hostname` is the name of the computer running Docker
 - `token` is the secret token printed in the console.

-The container remains intact for restart after the Notrbook Server exits.
+The container remains intact for restart after the Server exits.

 **Example 2:**